Chemotherapy for bladder cancer

 Some chemo drugs can cause other, less common side effects.
 For example, some drugs can damage nerves, which can lead to pain, numbness, or burning or tingling in the hands and feet.

-Most of these side effects go away over time when treatment ends.
+Most side effects go away over time when treatment ends.
 If you have any problems with side effects, be sure to tell your doctor or nurse, as there are often ways to help.
-To find out more about chemotherapy, please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+To find out more about chemotherapy, please see the Chemotherapy section on our website, or our document A Guide to Chemotherapy.